adityadixit29/taxCalculator/README.md

 # Tax Calculator Application

-In this project we have build the Tax Calculator Application
+In this project we have built the Tax Calculator Application

 ## Technologies Used